Kristina01111000/Drws_site/README.md

 go over the homepage changes
 check out copy of homepage, make it the homepage if good, other edits? switch it when ready try adding backgrounds to the old slides, see if it looks better

+5/9
+Link all the social medias everywhere
+Fix video in cell phone view make it bigger
+Get new picture for university chiropractic up on site Make a green bubble image for the background of the drwalsdorf.com growing holistically section Send it to drw and stephen
+Make the pictures on the homepage a link
+Try to get the pictures look better on desktop
+Make the space between the columns smaller
+Make the columns match so the first one is 2%, make them all be in line Email test On monday